pandom/nsxt-k8s-demo/basic-demo-scenario/README.md

 ## Create Service with 'Type Load balancer'
   - Create service with 'type loadbalancer'
   - Configure load balance config on openvswitch and L4 loadbalancer in nsx as well
-  - Source IP is natted with VIP
+  - Source IP is natted with T1 uplink

 ```yaml
 # orange/orange-demo-service-lb.yaml